 Some of the structures date to the start of this community in the 1950's and 60's, but building has been ongoing here, with new homes being added in every decade since.
 In the more recent times, that has changed to tearing down and rebuilding as new buyers decided something grander was needed.

 The size of both the lots and the residences, plus the proximity to the ocean, have unmistakably made these upmarket properties, even for homes in Kailua.
 The prices back this up, with Kaimalino homes for sale getting $1.3M to $2M these days.

 With H3 nearby your commute is a faster one than most on the Windward Side.
 While getting to work quicker is an advantage, the true value will come from arriving home ahead of the crowd.
 When you live in a neighborhood like this, you'll want all the time you can get to enjoy home.

-2 Kaimalino houses were sold August 2017 compared to 3 houses sold August 2016.
+1 Kaimalino house was sold November 2017 compared to 1 house sold November 2016.

 The total dollar volume of houses currently for sale in Kaimalino is $9.49M and the sold dollar volume year-to-date (2017) is $16.14M.
 In previous years sold dollar volume was $13.77M (2016), $21.5M (2015), $16.28M (2014), $16.57M (2013), $7.45M (2012), $10.96M (2011), $5.81M (2010), $4.43M (2009), $4.21M (2008), $7.73M (2007), $5.01M (2006), $7.52M (2005), $9.67M (2004), $13.57M (2003).